hearmeout-co/slack-workflows/README.md

 # Slack Workflows
-A collection of useful Slack workflows for HR teams.
+A collection of useful Slack workflows for HR teams, courtesy of Hear Me Out.

 ## Installation
 1. Decide which channel the workflow will belong to (workflows are tied to channels).
 If your team has a #help channel, that’s probably a good candidate.